 Emily Wald, PhD

 In addition to providing psychotherapy services, Dr. Wald conducts comprehensive psycho-educational evaluations to assist with identifying academic, attention, and learning problems.
-She also specializes in identifying the presence of behavioral and emotional challenges, as well as an individual’s areas of strengths and weaknesses to improve functioning across settings.
+She works to identify an individual’s areas of strengths and weaknesses, as well as any co-occurring behavioral and emotional concerns, to provide recommendations and improve functioning across settings.

 Dr. Wald earned her undergraduate degree from the University of Florida.
 She received her master’s degree in clinical psychology from Teacher College, Columbia University, and her doctorate in clinical psychology from the University of Maryland, Baltimore County.
 She completed a pre-doctoral internship in clinical child/pediatric psychology at the University of Florida Health Sciences Center, and a postdoctoral fellowship within the Pediatric Psychology Consultation Program at the Kennedy Krieger Institute and Johns Hopkins University School of Medicine.
 She has also coauthored journal articles and presented at professional conferences.